-In general, interest on a Note (subject to the original issue discount rules described below) will be taxable to a beneficial owner who is a U.S. Holder as ordinary interest income at the time it accrues or is received in accordance with such U.S. Holder's method of accounting for United States federal income tax purposes.
+In general (pursuant to the original issue discount rules described below), interest on a Note will be taxable to a beneficial owner who is a U.S. Holder as ordinary interest income at the time it accrues.

 Original Issue Discount